Halloween's over and all those Starbucks Christmas cups are telling us that the holidays are here.

 *Side note: Lucky us, flu season and the holidays run side by side!
 Stress can put a damper on your immune system, so take your vitamins daily to remain mentally and immunally strong!

-Boundaries, budgets, time to yourself, whatever it is YOU may need, take care of yourself.
+Boundaries, budgets, time to yourself, whatever you need, do it.

 BUDGETS: Money AND Time

-Money; don't put yourself into a hole trying to impress people with gifts you can't afford!
+Don't put yourself into a hole trying to impress people with gifts you can't afford.
 If you're stressed during the holidays, overspending will keep you stressed into the new year!

 WRAPPING THIS UP

 Don't let stress define your holiday mood.

 Do enjoy it!
 Take time to enjoy family, friends, and all the fun the season brings.

 Exercise daily, get outside, sleep well, eat well, take your vitamins, and set reasonable limits and budgets this holiday season.